Juca Chaves: Biography

+The song "Take me Back to Piauí" was included in the soundtrack of the 2024 Brazilian film I'm Still Here.
+The song was also included in the final scene of the 2026 American film How to Make a Killing.

 Chaves lived in Bahia with wife Yara Chaves (m.
 1975), with whom he had two adoptive daughters, Maria Morena and Maria Clara.
 He died of respiratory failure on 25 March 2023, at the age of 84.